coveo/source.coveo.com/_posts/2014-12-08-making-an-online-community.md

 Luckily, this quest wasn’t too hard.
 A lot of research has been done in regards to online communities.
 Ridings and Gefen (2004), suggest that a first category of benefits simply come from forming a social group.
 Easy enough, When you form a social group you can:

+- Exchange information
-exchange information, give and receive emotional support, develop friendships and have fun.
+- Give and receive emotional support
+- Develop friendships
+- Have fun

 It makes sense, for most of you, who have friends, you can agree with them.

 The second category is related to access to online information.
 An online community will often have 24/7 access and operation, asynchronous interactions, global geographical reach and, hopefully, some kind of history of what happened in the community.
 Well, all of our assumptions are confirmed and the idea of an online community looks great for a business like Coveo.
 But wait, there’s more.
 Hagel and Armstrong (1997) have also found that online communities are believed to promote customer loyalty.
 Of course!
 Customers get more personally attached to a product because the product not only represents a solution but also represents a network of online relationships.
-I’m a network ambassador for [Frank & Oak](http://network.frankandoak.com) (great clothing if you’re looking for clothes ([here’s a 25$ coupon as well](http://vnlink.co/SVAXBku)).
+I’m a network ambassador for Frank & Oak (http://network.frankandoak.com) (great clothing if you’re looking for clothes (here’s a 25$ coupon as well) http://vnlink.co/SVAXBku).
 Contrary to what one can believe, the community there doesn’t only speak about fashion, but also about lifestyle.
 We can exchange ideas about music, as well as games, or just do a meetup in a city somewhere.
 We also actively participate with Frank & Oak staff on some design decisions by providing feedback.
 This attachment makes all of us even more loyal to the brand but it also makes us feel *special* for being a part of it.
 It feels like this emotion is the right one to have in regards to a community.
 An emotion one would get when he is part of something greater than himself.
 Now I’m overstepping a bit on the next part which is how to ensure the success of an online community.

 ![image](/images/posts/success.png)